Rayin-saber/yinrui.github.io/_pages/publications.md

 <font size="5"><b>Patents</b></font>
 - The device of matrix sedimentation, China, 2014
-- The device and method of Linear sweep polarographic wave model, China 2013
+- The device and method of Linear sweep polarographic wave model, China, 2013